YugaByte/cassaforte/README.md

-# Cassaforte, a Clojure Cassandra Client
+# Clojure client for YugaByte DB's Cassandra compatible YCQL API

-Cassaforte is a small, easy to use Clojure client for Apache Cassandra (2.0+) built around CQL 3.
+A Clojure client for YugaByte DB that supports Cassandra Query Language and wire protocol derived from Cassaforte, which is a small, easy to use Clojure client for Apache Cassandra (2.0+) built around CQL 3.

-For quickstart, please refer to our [Getting Started with Clojure and Cassandra](http://clojurecassandra.info/articles/getting_started.html) guide.
+For quickstart, please refer to [Getting Started with Clojure and Cassandra](http://clojurecassandra.info/articles/getting_started.html) guide, but use `com.yugabyte/cassaforte` as a dependency.

 ## Project Goals